 The authorities arrived at our houses – unannounced, but not unexpected – and we handed over the relics of our rigs from years ago, in order to appease them and not arouse suspicion.
 They conducted a requisite inspection of our cupboards and rooms, found nothing, and left.
 Edalji, as we later discovered, had given them all his equipment and wanted no part in this.
 If they catch you, they’ll break your fingers, and you won’t be able to turn the radio’s knobs, let alone your own knob, he said to Rustom and me.

 We’re going to call it the All-India Radio operation, Maya said.
 Two weeks had passed.
-We talk about the war, the weather, poetry, women, and occasionally one of the boys will ask me to build or fix a piece of equipment.
 She and Rustom were at my flat, waiting for the supplier.
 I resisted the urge to kiss Maya’s fingertips.
 Only snippets of her sentences registered in my brain.
 Communications have been cut off between party workers . . . across the country . . . people do not know . . . state of affairs.
 In the midst of this, the phone rang, and my supplier expressed his remorse.
 Next week, surely, he said.